dimsemenov/Magnific-Popup/website/documentation.md

 ## Including files

-You can get Magnific Popup JS and CSS file from the <a href="#mfp-build-tool" class="mfp-build-tool-link">build tool</a>, from the `dist/` folder in the <a href="https://github.com/dimsemenov/Magnific-Popup">GitHub repository</a>, or by compiling it yourself with Grunt.
+You can get Magnific Popup JS and CSS file from the `dist/` folder in the <a href="https://github.com/dimsemenov/Magnific-Popup">GitHub repository</a>, or by compiling it yourself with Grunt.

 {% highlight html %}
 <!-- Magnific Popup core CSS file -->